akumarb2010/creditcard-customer-churn-prediction/README.md

 The goals of the prediction model are
 - To accurately predict whether a given customer will attrition or not
-- **False Negatives:** Model predicts the customer will not churn, but actually the customer churns
+- **False Negatives:** Model predicts the customer will not churn, but actually the customer attrition
-    - These increases the missed opportunities for banks has direct impact on revenue loss prevention
+    - These increases the missed opportunities for banks and has direct impact on revenue loss prevention
-- **False Positives:** Model predicts the customer will churn, but actually the customer will not churn
+- **False Positives:** Model predicts the customer will churn, but actually the customer will **not** attrition
     - These incurs un necessary operational overhead